offbynull/learn/Math/input/input.md

 TODO: show number line with proper fractions, improper fractions, and mixed numbers

-TODO: talk about negtive fractions, show an example on the number line -- it may be eaiser to do if you first converted it to a mixed number
+TODO: talk about negtive fractions, show an example on the number line -- it may be eaiser to do if you first converted it to a mixed number. remember that fractions represent division -- the fraction itself is negative if either the numerator or denominator is negative. typically, the negative sign for a fraction will be before the fraction (instead of on the numerator or the denominator). if both the numerator and denominator are negative, the fraction is positive (dividing 2 negatives results in a positive)

+TODO: write code to convert mixed number to fraction and viceversa

+TODO: the words quotient and ratio often refer to fractions, but quotient may also refer to division as well -- fractions are a representation of division

 ## Rational (Decimal)